HumicCoils/miko_token/README.md

 - **Automated Distribution**: Tax collected and distributed every 5 minutes
 - **Dynamic Eligibility**: $100+ USD minimum holding requirement

+## Current Status

+⚠️ **Build Issues**: The project currently has compilation issues with SPL Token-2022 v0.9 due to stack overflow errors in the confidential transfer proof functions.
+This is a known issue with the library when building for BPF.

 ## Tax Distribution

 - **1% to Owner**: Direct payment for project maintenance